jjliggett/jjversion-gha-output/README.md

 The jjversion-gha-output license applies to all parts of the application that are not externally maintained libraries and dependencies.

-The main dependency of jjversion-gha-output is <https://github.com/jjliggett/jjversion>.
+The main dependency of jjversion-gha-output is the jjvercore Go package in <https://github.com/jjliggett/jjversion>.
 In addition to jjversion, there are many indirect dependencies.
-Details on these dependencies can be found in the jjversion repository at <https://github.com/jjliggett/jjversion/blob/root/docs/NOTICE.md> along with the related files in the notices directory.
+Details on these dependencies can be found in the jjversion repository at <https://github.com/jjliggett/jjversion/blob/root/docs/ATTRIBUTIONS.md> along with the related files in the attributions directory.